Young adults from the Lake District area are being invited to apply for funding to access a career in watersports.

 Milo’s family, friends and support from the wider yachting sector has resulted in over £35,000 being raised since the bursary fund was set up in May 2013.
 Many young people have benefited and new funds are needed to enable the initiative to carry on its work.
 The next fundraising event is a Pirates Ball which is being held at the Low Wood Bay Hotel in Windermere on Friday, April 10.

-Aside from the ring-fenced £6,000, the remainder of the bursary can be allocated to other young people, who otherwise could not afford to access UKSA entry level courses in yachting, hospitality, engineering, watersports and UKSA’s Professional Yacht Cadetship.
+Aside from the ring-fenced £6,000, the remainder of the bursary can be allocated to other young people, who otherwise could not afford to access UKSA entry level courses in yachting, hospitality, engineering, watersports and UKSA’s Superyacht Cadetship.

 One recipient of the funding is Rachael Mew, who at just 22 is now living the dream after turning her passion into a career.
 She now has the world at her feet and is in a job she loves, with a clear focus on future career progression.
 Like Michael, Rachael was a waterports instructor but had a dream of developing her training by going into yachting.
 Although she really wanted to do her Professional Yachtmaster, she just couldn’t afford it.
 However she applied for the Milo Hanlon Bursary and was awarded £2,000.